 Poori - Puris

-Now this gluten free one is labor of love:: why you ask because to make gluten free poori that taste almost better than the original and to have everyone on the family vote a big yes for it 😉yes I said it it taste better than your original was a herculean task.
-You just have to try it to believe it .
+Poori that taste almost better than the original and to have everyone in the family vote a big yes for it 😉yes, I said it taste better than your original was a herculean task.
+You just have to try it to believe it.

-Traveling through India, from bazaar stalls to campsite festival kitchens, it is customary to see a bowl-shaped iron karai, resting on a single-burner stove.
-Two or three men gather around the stove and cook poori after poori, which are then served, still filled with steam, in cups made from leaves.
+From bazaar stalls to campsite festival kitchens, traveling through India, it is customary to see a bowl-shaped iron karahi resting on a single-burner stove.
+Two or three men gather around the stove and cook Poori after Poori, which is served, still filled with steam, in cups made from leaves.

 The dough is almost the same as that for chapatis, with only minor changes.
-A little less water is added, so it is a firmer dough; and it is shortened with a touch oil and salted to bring out the flavor.
+A little less water is added, so it is a firmer dough, and it is shortened with a touch of oil and salted to bring out the flavor.

-Practice makes these better , initially your pooris may be oblong or elongated, but if carefully fried, at the right temperature, they will balloon and taste delicious.
+Practice makes these better Initially, your pooris may be oblong or elongated, but if carefully fried, they will balloon and taste delicious at the right temperature.

 If you are new to pooris, I suggest rolling them out ahead of time and giving all your attention to last-minute frying.
-This recipe yields 15 standard-size pooris, or 8 giant-sized breads and takes no more than a half hour rolling and frying time.
+This recipe yields 15 standard-size pooris takes no more than a half-hour of rolling and frying time.

 If possible, schedule frying pooris just before serving.
-In a pinch, they can be held in warm oven for up to ½ hour.
-After that, the breads loose their sheen, soften and are called baasi—tired or deflated breads.
-In this still form, they are frequent traveling companions for train journeys, park or seaside outings and lunch boxes.
+In a pinch, they can be held in a warm oven for up to ½ hour.
+After that, the bread loses their sheen, soften and are called bassi—tired or deflated bread.

 1 cup sorghum flour